RikkoMatsumatoOfficial/TowerOfFantasyInternalVersion-BypassAC/README.md

 # TowerOfFantasyInternalVersion-BypassAC

-**DUE TO FAILED PREVENT CREATION GAMEDRIVERX64.SYS(ANTICHEAT), THIS PROJECT IS DISCOUNTINUED!!!(SOON WILL BE EXTERNAL VERSION BYPASS WITH DEBUGGER)**
+**DUE TO FAILED PREVENT CREATION GAMEDRIVERX64.SYS(ANTICHEAT) via HottaUpdate.exe, I'm rework the code again and creating Injector!**

 This is Internal Version of Bypass AntiCheeto(block Creating File)...
 Enjoy to use this!!!